enkidevs/curriculum/Java/Fundamentals/tips-v/README.md

 type: insights-list

-description: Tips and features for a better understaing Java.
+description: Tips and features for a better understanding Java.

 section: 2